 To maintain the parsimony of the model, we consider only one activity rate specification in our empirical study, which is the square-root model of Heston (1993).
 Yet, the framework proposed here provides fertile ground for extensions and future research.
 One potential line of enquiry for future research is to investigate the relative performance of different activity rate specifications.
 In particular, a series of recent studies, e.g., Chernov, Gallant, Ghysels, and Tauchen (1999) and Eraker, Johannes, and Polson (2003), incorporate both jumps into the activity rate process and jumps in the asset return processes.
-Nevertheless, all these studies consider only compound Poisson jumps with potentially time-varying arrival rates.
-In light of our findings in this paper on the superior performance of high frequency jumps, it would be intriguing to see whether incorporating such high-frequency jumps in volatility used in the current literature.
+Nevertheless, all these studies consider only compound Poisson jumps with potentially timevarying arrival rates.
+In light of our findings in this paper on the superior performance of high frequency jumps, it would be intriguing to see whether incorporating such high-frequency jumps in the volatility process will also deliver superior performance over specifications of Poisson jumps in volatility used in the current literature.